-The reported Ukrainian incursion into Russia continues and is generally considered part of a wider strategy to establish some Ukrainian momentum.
-Although it remains unclear what kind of impact this may have on the ongoing war, or it may indeed be used by Ukraine in future negotiations with Russia.
+The Ukrainian forces appear to be withdrawing from their incursion into Russia as Russian forces have reportedly retaken territory during the past week.
+Although it was generally considered part of a wider strategy to establish some possible Ukrainian bargaining chip in future negotiations with Russia, this strategy is likely to have changed as part of other political and diplomatic developments.
 It remains likely that Russia may use any pretext for future attacks on Black Sea maritime operations, if deemed useful to achieve their military or political objectives.